Puma cuts profit forecast as strong dollar takes toll

-Puma shares traded 3.4 percent lower at 1055 London time, compared with a flat German small-cap index, while the stock of majority-owner French luxury goods group Kering was down 0.8 percent.
+Puma shares traded 3.4 percent lower at 0955 GMT (5.55 a.m.
+EDT), compared with a flat German small-cap index .SDAXI, while the stock of majority-owner French luxury goods group Kering (PRTP.PA) was down 0.8 percent.

 Many companies have been hit by big shifts in global currency markets, with fashion players seeking to increase prices and produce more goods in the markets where they sell them to mitigate the impact.